 Once decided, each party appoints a trained collaborative solicitor to represent them.
 The couple and their respective solicitors will then attend a series of four-way meetings, sometimes with a family consultant present as well, to discuss and attempt to settle any outstanding issues, from finances and logistics to arrangements for children.

 There is no strict formula for these meetings.
 As long as both parties consent, the time, place, and attendees present can all be tailored to suit the couple’s individual needs.
 Other professionals will often be brought into the process as needed, from accountants and financial advisors to life coaches and children specialists.

-How Collaborative Law Helps The Divorce Process
+How Collaborative Lawyers Can Help The Divorce Process

 Taking a dispute to Court as a contested hearing can take months – sometimes even years – to resolve and can be both financially and emotionally draining.
 Collaborative law offers an alternative approach.
 Provided a couple is willing to work together constructively, the benefits of collaborative law are numerous.

 While the exact number of four-way meetings a dispute will take to resolve varies, on average the process can be completed within a couple of months.
 With the quicker resolution comes a lower financial cost, too.
 Perhaps just as importantly, the collaborative approach hands more control to those involved.
 Instead of a Judge making a final decision, in collaborative law the ultimate resolution to any dispute is arrived at through a process of constructive conversation, meaning that the end result is likely to be much more acceptable to all parties.